aman2025/xmen.copilot/docs/json-file-upload-feature.md

 ### For Users
 1. Click the paperclip icon in the chat input
-2. Select one or more JSON files from your computer
+2. Select one or more supported files (JSON, YAML, or XML) from your computer
 3. Files will appear as tags above the input field
-4. Type your message and send - the JSON content will be included as context
+4. Type your message and send - the file content will be included as context
 5. Remove individual files by clicking the X button on each file tag

 ### For Developers